swilliams/jq-wysihat/README.markdown

 #### A WYSIWYG JavaScript framework

-WysiHat is a WYSIWYG JavaScript framework that provides an extensible foundation to design your own rich text editor.
+JQ-WysiHat is a WYSIWYG JavaScript framework that provides an extensible foundation to design your own rich text editor.
 WysiHat stays out of your way and leaves the UI design to you.

 The original version of WysiHat was designed to run on Prototype.
-This fork of it was ported to run on jQuery.
+This fork of it was ported to run on jQuery (used against 1.4.2).

 ### Support platforms